Location: UK: London

 Start Date: Variable

-Programme: Supported hire into permanent/fixed-term roles with flexible working
+Programme: Supported hire into permanent roles with flexible working

 The Bank of England’s Legal Directorate is partnering with Women Returners to seek qualified and experienced barristers or solicitors who would be interested in an opportunity with the Bank.
-There are currently numerous permanent opportunities for lawyers across the directorate as a Legal Counsel and vacancies for acting opportunities for Legal Counsel in the Financial Stability Division for 6-12 months on a fixed-term contract basis.
+There are currently numerous permanent opportunities for lawyers across the directorate as a Legal Counsel.

 The Bank of England welcomes professionals who have taken an extended career break to apply for these roles.
 Successful hires who have taken a career break of 2+ years will receive coaching support through the transition period from Women Returners.
 You may have taken time out for childcare or eldercare, for relocation, or for other reasons.
 You may have been working on a small-scale basis to fit around your other commitments or have not done any paid work for a number of years.
 The Bank is absolutely committed to having an inclusive environment.
 Improving the diversity and depth of experience of staff is something that the Bank is passionate about.
 Flexible working options are available, including part-time working.

 The Bank has hired a large number of legal returners over the last few years.
 Read Melissa’s story of returning to law at the Bank here.

 The Legal Directorate performs a wide-ranging legal advisory and support role for the Bank of England.
 It works closely with business areas across the Bank and the Prudential Regulation Authority (PRA) on a wide range of key UK and international issues, covering areas such as current and prospective UK and EU legislation, banking and market operations, financial stability, prudential regulation, financial market infrastructure and resolution-related issues, legal risk management and issues arising from the Bank’s and PRA’s public status.